Vernon Handley: Career

 Handley is much revered for his enthusiastic and untiring championship of British music, including many lesser known, unfashionable or relatively neglected composers whose artistic reputations and popularity he often helped to revive.
 Although he claimed to be just as attached to composers from elsewhere, the majority (some 90 out of 160) of Handley's recordings were of British music.
 He is said to have recorded as many as a hundred premières of British works, including highly successful series on Hyperion Records of the symphonies of Robert Simpson and Sir Granville Bantock.
 Simpson dedicated his Symphony No. 10 to Handley.
 According to Lewis Foreman, Handley "single handedly transformed the reception of the music of Granville Bantock."
 He also went on to make the first largely complete official recording of Bantock's monumental Omar Khayyám setting.
 He contributed a foreword to Alan Poulton's Dictionary-Catalog of Modern British Composers (Greenwood Press) and to a book on Adrian Boult.
 He also recorded symphonies by Bax, Moeran and Stanford for Chandos Records as well as discs of other orchestral works.
 Handley recorded the symphonies of Elgar and Vaughan Williams for EMI.
 Handley also recorded many works by Sir Malcolm Arnold for Conifer Records, which were subsequently reissued in the UK by Decca Records.

-He felt that his career might have suffered due to his championing of British music, but added « I believe there are two sorts of conductors – musician conductors and career conductors.
-I have always tried to be the former... and I really wouldn't have it any other way.
+He felt that his career might have suffered because of to his championing of British music, but said "I believe there are two sorts of conductors – musician conductors and career conductors.
+I have always tried to be the former... and I really wouldn't have it any other way".